 IAM roles required for shared VPC

-host project admins can also grant
+host projects.
+Shared VPC host project administrators can also grant the

-compute.networkUser permissions to service
+compute.networkUser role to service project administrators.

 Available IAM roles for role